 Some advantages you find with Office 365's Anti-Phishing solution is the ability to quickly enable and protect users, Automated investigation & Remediation, User Submissions.
 However, there can be improvements on the granularity of controls.

-If you found the above information valuable and would like to see how Office 365 can enhance your email security in your organization, click the button below to contact us.
+If you found the above information valuable and would like to see how Office 365 can enhance your email security in your organization, contact us.